Revolution Sweet Bell Pepper

 Capsicum annuum

 (72 days) F-1 hybrid.
-The political revolution is going to take a lot longer to mature than then this pepper.
+The political revolution is going to take a lot longer to mature than this pepper.
 Not at all hot, this fancy quality sweet bell pepper allows CR to have a red September and Donna, a zone farther north, a red October.
 Juicy and delicious, it boasts the stoutest square walls imaginable.
 Superb yields of “nice hefty thick-walled fruits,” says Maine farmer Jason Kafka, some in excess of l lb.
 Customer Elaine Carlson relates, “I finally had success growing good sweet peppers 12–14 oz each thanks to Kafka’s recommendation.
 No more thin-walled peppers for me.”
 Altoon Sultan grew Revolution in Vermont for the first time in 2021 and reports she is “swimming in peppers from just a few plants.”
 Expensive seed.
 Resists BLS, tolerant to CMV.

 3716 Revolution